 PAG partnered with stormwater mangers statewide to bring you the 2016 AZ Stormwater Summit.

 Low Impact Development (LID) Workshop

 Low impact development guidelines, incentives, standards, policies and research were addressed during the 2015 Low Impact Development (LID) Workshop.
 Organized by the Pima County Regional Flood Control District’s collaborative LID Working Group, Pima Association of Governments was among the workshop sponsors and planning partners.
 Over 120 people attended the two-day workshop, including transportation planners, flood control engineers, landscape designers, stormwater quality regulators, urban forestry experts, academics and water resource managers.

 In addition to LID presentations on history and successes since 2011, the workshop included an interactive poster session, a guided tour highlighting stormwater harvesting features along Scott Avenue and group discussions on the future of LID in the Tucson region.
 The field experience covered best practices in LID, methods of measuring the economic benefits of LID and strategies for minimizing maintenance issues, among other insights for both public and private sector professionals.

 Managing stormwater flow on construction sites is required by state law to prevent erosion and transport of soils and contaminants.
 Controlling stormwater discharge is important to prevent harm to washes and fragile desert ecosystems in Arizona.

-Stormwater management information and guidance is provided to the construction industry through Pima Association of Governments’ annual Stormwater Construction Seminars as well as upcoming efforts with our partner jurisdictions to provide tail-gate trainings and demonstrations on site.
+Stormwater management information and guidance is provided to the construction industry through Pima Association of Governments’ semi-annual Stormwater Construction Seminars as well as upcoming efforts with our partner jurisdictions to provide tail-gate trainings and demonstrations on site.